roman01la/uix/docs/hooks.md

 While in pure React `useRef` returns an object with `current` property, in UIx `use-ref` returns the same object, but with an API identical to `Atom`.
 The ref can be dereferenced `@` to read its current value, and updated via `reset!` or `swap!` to set a new value.

+Note that unlike `r/atom` in Reagent, a ref in UIx and React is not a state primitive, it's a mutable value that doesn't trigger an update.

 ```clojure
 (defui component []
   (let [ref (uix/use-ref)]